-- At least sophomore standing (Honors students are eligible as second semester freshmen). - A cumulative grade-point average (CGPA) of at least 3.00 or higher. - Completion of at least one regular course with a grade of B- or above in the discipline of the independent study unless special permission is received from the course instructor, Department Chair, and the Academic Dean/ VPAA - Approval of the course instructor, Departmental Chair, the Academic Dean/VPAA, and the Registrar on the Independent Study Agreement Form - Independent study may not be taken to replace a "D" or "F" grade for a course in the regular curriculum. - Independent study may not be taken to replace a required degree or core curriculum course. - Independent study may not be taken instead of, or to modify a regular course offered by any given department. - No more than 12 semester credits of independent study may be applied to meeting the degree requirements. - Exceptions may be granted by special request for Honors students with the Academic Dean/VPAA and Registrar approval. - Registration after the published registration dates is not permitted.
+- At least sophomore standing (Honors students are eligible as second semester freshmen). - A cumulative grade-point average (CGPA) of at least 3.00 or higher. - Completion of at least one regular course with a grade of Bor above in the discipline of the independent study unless special permission is received from the course instructor, Department Chair, and the Academic Dean/ VPAA. - Approval of the course instructor, Departmental Chair, the Academic Dean/VPAA, and the University Registrar on the Independent Study Agreement Form - Independent studies may not be taken to replace a "D" or "F" grade for a course in the regular curriculum. - Independent studies may not be taken to replace a required degree or core curriculum course. - Independent studies may not be taken instead of, or to modify a regular course offered by any given department. - No more than 12 semester credits of independent study may be applied to meeting the degree requirements. - Exceptions may be granted by special request for students with the Academic Dean/VPAA's and the University Registrar's approval. - Registration after the published registration dates is not permitted.